yutakaos/rUIC/README.md

 　Perform uic and return statistics only.
     - `E` should be an optimal embedding dimension (estimated by `simplex`) + 1.
     - `E`, `tau`, `tp`, and `nn` accept vectors.
 All possible combinations of  `E`, `tau`, and `tp` are used.
-    - Potential causal variable should be specified by `y_column` augument.
+    - Potential causal variable should be specified by `tar_var` augument.
     - Return _p_ value if `n_boot > 1`.
     - _p_ value indicates "Probability that y causes x in the sense of transfer entropy" as specified in the following inequality:
     **_p(x<sub>t+tp</sub> | x<sub>t+1</sub>, x<sub>t</sub>, x<sub>t-&tau;</sub>, ... x<sub>t-(E-2)&tau;</sub>) > p(x<sub>t+tp</sub> |  x<sub>t</sub>, x<sub>t-&tau;</sub>, ... x<sub>t-(E-2)&tau;</sub>)_**